 Students from low-income families have traditionally faced academic, social, and financial barriers to college enrollment.
 States continue to address such barriers through PK-12 improvement initiatives, postsecondary encouragement programs, and student grant aid.
-The rate of enrollment among low-income students has increased in Indiana over the past decade (see Figure 6).
-Despite these gains, the current rate of 36 percent is below the national average of 39 percent.
+The rate of enrollment among low-income students has increased in Missouri over the past decade (see Figure 6).
+The current rate of 39 percent is equal to the national average but below the rates observed in several peer states.